w3c/translation-glossaries/Bahasa Indonesia.md

 - we're using the formal form (e.g. "You" should be "Anda")
 - as we are aiming for accessibility when translating terms, aim for familiarity instead of persisting with formal but rarely used and rarely known Bahasa Indonesia terms (e.g. "World Wide Web" over "Waring Wera Wanua", "Email" over "Surel" or "Posel", "Subtitel" over "Takarir")
 - when referring to "the ability to access" due to "accessibility", we use "aksesibel" instead of "mudah/dapat diakses", but when we wanted to point out that it simply can be accessed, we use "mudah/dapat diakses"---the distinction helps reader understand the relevance of accessibility.
+- all keyboard keys will be called according to the name that’s written on the keyboard for example: “Enter”, “Shift”, “Control”.
+An exception is “Spacebar” which will be translated as “Tombol spasi” since the name is not commonly written in the key and it’s easier to understand and it is common to call the key as such.

 ## References